aholmes82/Residential-Monte-Carlo-Simulation/README.md

 - Simplified milestone payment amounts and cash flows from sales dates to three milestones
 - Assumed industry standard converation rates and employee sales productivity
 - Triangular distributions best describe randomd variable because they include minimum, mode, and max values.
+We have control on the maximum costs to build projects and the minimum values we can sell developed projects for and have confident about the mode.

 ## Requirements
 - Python 3.x